chainguard-dev/osquery-defense-kit/README.md

 ## Organization

-* `detection/` - Threat detection queries suitable for alerting.
+* `detection/` - Threat detection queries tuned for alert generation.
 * `response/` - Data collection to assist in responding to possible threats.
-Designed to collect data for future analysis or in response to an event.
+Tuned for periodic evidence collection.
-* `policy/` - Policy issues that are suitable for alerting.
+* `policy/` - Security policy queries tuned for alert generation.

-Where suitable, these are further divided up by [MITRE ATT&CK](https://attack.mitre.org/) tactics categories.
+Where suitable, queries are further divided up by [MITRE ATT&CK](https://attack.mitre.org/) tactics categories.
+Queries are periodically released in [osquery query pack](https://osquery.readthedocs.io/en/stable/deployment/configuration/#query-packs) format.
+See `Local Pack Generation` for more information.

 ## Linux Case Study: Shikitega (September 2022)

 <https://cybersecurity.att.com/blogs/labs-research/shikitega-new-stealthy-malware-targeting-linux>

-Here is a partial list of what stages would have been detected by particular queries:
+Here is a partial list of what queries would have fired an alert based on these queries:

 * *Initial Dropper Execution*, detected by:
   * `execution/tiny-executable-events.sql`